- Keywords: adversarial robustness, universal approximation, certified network, interval bound propagation

 - TL;DR: We prove that for a large class of functions f there exists an interval certified robust network approximating f up to arbitrary precision.

-- Abstract: Training neural networks to be certifiably robust is a powerful defense against adversarial attacks.
-However, while promising, state-of-the-art results with certified training are far from satisfactory.
-Currently, it is very difficult to train a neural network that is both accurate and certified on realistic datasets and specifications (e.g., robustness).
-Given this difficulty, a pressing existential question is: given a dataset and a specification, is there a network that is both certified and accurate with respect to these?
-While the evidence suggests "no", we prove that for realistic datasets and specifications, such a network does exist and its certification can be established by propagating lower and upper bounds of each neuron through the network (interval analysis) -- the most relaxed yet computationally efficient convex relaxation.
+- Abstract: Training neural networks to be certifiably robust is critical to ensure their safety against adversarial attacks.
+However, it is currently very difficult to train a neural network that is both accurate and certifiably robust.
+In this work we take a step towards addressing this challenge.
+We prove that for every continuous function $f$, there exists a network $n$ such that: (i) $n$ approximates $f$ arbitrarily close, and (ii) simple interval bound propagation of a region $B$ through $n$ yields a result that is arbitrarily close to the optimal output of $f$ on $B$.
 Our result can be seen as a Universal Approximation Theorem for interval-certified ReLU networks.
 To the best of our knowledge, this is the first work to prove the existence of accurate, interval-certified networks.